MarkConstantine/Friday-Night-Funkin-Bot/README.md

 # Friday Night Funkin Bot

-A bot designed to play the [Friday Night Funkin](https://ninja-muffin24.itch.io/funkin) rhythm game with up to 99% accuracy for most songs _(Week 6 not supported 😢)_.
+A bot designed to play the [Friday Night Funkin](https://ninja-muffin24.itch.io/funkin) rhythm game _(Week 6 not supported 😢)_.
 Works with any resolution with or without fullscreen!

 ![The bot owning a bsides](docs/example.gif)